 The study is divided into 6 periods.
 Those periods are as follows:

 - Screening Period: 1-4 weeks

 - Adjustment Period: 4-6 weeks

 - Maintenance Period: 12 weeks

 Subjects will need to come to the study center at least 8 times, and an additional 7 times if he/she participates in the treatment extension period; in addition to visits to the study center, some visits/activities will be performed over the phone.

 The infusion pump is worn and administered via 2 infusion sites: abdomen or outer thigh, with locations being changed on a daily basis.

-Parkinson's disease can cause lasting changes in walking and mobility.
+Parkinson's disease and stroke can cause lasting changes in walking and mobility.
 Non-invasive brain imaging methods including Magnetic Resonance Imaging (MRI) have been useful tools to understand the brains contribution to disrupted gait.
-In this study we are evaluating how activity in the brain in Parkinson participants changes when they are engaged in a gait-like behavior in the MRI scanner.
-We are seeking to recruit 10 participants with a diagnosis of PD and 10 age matched healthy control participants without a diagnosis of PD to undergo an hour of MRI scanning and an hour of gait assessments.
+In this study we are evaluating how activity in the brain in stroke and Parkinson participants changes when they are engaged in a gait-like behavior in the MRI scanner.
+We are seeking to recruit 10 participants with a diagnosis of PD, 10 participants with a history of stroke, and 10 age matched healthy control participants without a diagnosis of PD to undergo an hour of MRI scanning and an hour of gait assessments.

 This registry is designed for patients with Parkinson's Disease (PD) who are being considered for treatment with deep brain stimulation (DBS).
 A registry is a type of observational study that collects information about patients' medical conditions and/or treatments to better understand how a condition or treatment affects patients in the real world.The purpose of the research is to create a list of patients with Parkinson Disease who are all receiving DBS to learn more about the effects of DBS on their PD symptoms